-China in general is a pretty safe country to visit.
+China, in general, is a pretty safe country to visit.
 There are no political unrest and the rates of violent crimes are quite low.
-This is one of the reasons why you see plenty of solo and family travellers in China.
-That said, travelling China is not without it’s problem.
+This is one of the reasons why you see plenty of solo and family travelers in China.
+That said, traveling China is not without its problem.
 While violent and dangerous crimes threats are relatively low, the same cannot be said with regards to economic crime.
-As a visitor to Canton Fair in the city of Guangzhou, this is something to be aware of.
+As a visitor to the Canton Fair in the city of Guangzhou, this is something to be aware of.

 Learn how to detect counterfeit money here

 Another thing is, always have your cash with you no matter what.
-Never leave your money unattended, even in your hotel safe or when getting a massage.
-Duty of care is not really Chinese businesses strong suit.
+Never leave your money unattended, even in your hotel safe or when getting a message.
+The duty of care is not really Chinese businesses strong suit.

-This is one our our biggest problem when travelling China.
+This is one of our biggest problems when traveling in China.
 We have been to China nearly 10 times and we have been pickpocketed 7 times.
 Out of that 7 times, they were successful once, where we lost our camera.
 Once we even caught a thieve while she was digging into our backpack.

-Tips: Make sure to check your travel insurance policy on the process you need to know once you have been pick pocketed for insurance claim.
+Tips: Make sure to check your travel insurance policy on the process you need to know once you have been pickpocketed for an insurance claim.